NSHoffman/N7CommandManager/README.md

 `TargetCommand` provides extended logic for commands that affect a selection of players.
 Here resides the common logic for target validation and per-target command execution.

+#### `ColorManager`/`CommandMessageColors`
+These classes are responsible for coloring of messages and notifications.

+`ColorManager` is the class that provides color collection based on [Material Design colors](https://materialui.co/colors/).
+It also provides API for text coloring and color picking based on IDs rather than RGBA structs.
+All color IDs follow the same structure: `<color>:<tint>`.
+Also `black`, `white` or `rgb(byte, byte, byte)` compliant values are supported.
+Information on both colors and tints can be found on Material Design colors page.

+`CommandMessageColors` is just a class that keeps configurable color IDs for various messages/notifications parts.
+It is also responsible for providing colorization API for commands.
+One is not strictly tied to the cases defined in base `CommandMessageColors` class as it can be extended and assigned to `CommandManager.ColorsClass` field.

 ## Contacts
 For questions/concerns/recommendations you can contact me via steam or email: